 - Enhanced oxygen intake and blood circulation

 - Release of natural body pain killers like serotonin and endorphins into your system

 - Makes you appear more confident and successful

 - And many more!

 There are no negative side effects when using proper posture.
-In a nutshell, implement good posture habits throughout the day, and it will help make your back pain problems a thing of the past; or most certainly reduce the prevalence and intensity.
+So implement good posture habits throughout the day, and it will help make your back pain problems a thing of the past – or most certainly reduce the prevalence and intensity.